Data Center Risk Management: A Comprehensive and Effective Plan

 RELATED

-Finally, if the organization has a hybrid infrastructure with multiple data centers in place and there are plans for data center expansion or consolidation, each asset needs to be individually assessed for resiliency.
+It’s also important to learn from past outages by conducting a postmortem to find the root cause so that you can identify and address any inadequacies specific to the parts of the ecosystem that were affected.
+If the organization has a hybrid infrastructure with multiple data centers in place and there are plans for data center expansion or consolidation, each asset needs to be individually assessed for resiliency.

 It helps to create a chart or sheet for handy reference that lists the major risk categories, mentions all the crucial systems each category affects, estimates the damage and recovery costs, and makes it clear what to do in case of an incident.

-Types of data center risks
+Enduring data center risks

 It isn’t easy to categorize or even list out all the kinds of risks that a data center faces.
 Consequently, CTOs and IT teams have many uncertainties to worry about.